R\'enyi Resolvability and Its Applications to the Wiretap Channel: Main Results

-\begin{rem} Observe that the exponent of i.i.d.\ random codes cannot be negative (see Lemma \ref{lem:oneshotach}) and the exponent is non-decreasing in $R$.
+holds not only for channels with finite (input and output) alphabets, but also for channels with countably infinite or continuous alphabets (e.g., Gaussian channels).
+Hence Theorem \ref{thm:exponentforiid} gives an exponential achievability result for channel resolvability problems with countable or continuous alphabets. \end{rem} \begin{rem} Observe that the exponent of i.i.d.\ random codes cannot be negative (see Lemma \ref{lem:oneshotach}) and the exponent is non-decreasing in $R$.
 Hence for the i.i.d.\ code above with any rate $R>0$, we have

 where